ChinoUkaegbu/IntrotoIM/February2/README.md

 ![Mode 1 - Arcs](images/Screenshot%20(170).png)

-* Then, I three triangles equally spaced right angled triangles with hypotenuses along the diagonal line of canvas and created a reflection of these triangles along that line.
+* Then, I drew three triangles equally spaced right angled triangles with hypotenuses along the diagonal line of canvas and created a reflection of these triangles along that line.

 ![Mode 1 - Triangles](images/Screenshot%20(171).png)